Our Science

 Unlike other small molecules, the activity of a PROTAC can be targeted to a specific tissue by recruiting an E3 ligase which is expressed only in that cell lineage.

-We are the first targeted protein degradation company to develop a therapeutic modality that has shown efficacy signals in patients with prostate and breast cancers.
+We are the first targeted protein degradation company to develop a therapeutic modality that has shown efficacy signals in patients with breast and prostate cancers.

-Arvinas is currently progressing multiple investigational drugs through clinical development programs, including:
+Arvinas is currently progressing three additional investigational drugs through clinical development programs, including:

-• ARV-393, which targets B-cell lymphoma 6 protein (BCL6), a transcriptional repressor and major driver of B-cell lymphomas.
+- ARV-393, which targets the B-cell lymphoma 6 (BCL6) protein, a transcriptional repressor and major driver of B-cell lymphomas.

-• ARV-806, which targets KRAS G12D, in advanced solid tumors with a KRAS G12D mutation.
+- ARV-806, which targets the Kirsten rat sarcoma (KRAS) G12D protein, a key oncogenic driver in solid tumors with a KRAS G12D mutation.

-The agents listed above are currently under investigation.
+The agents described above are currently under investigation.
 Their safety and effectiveness have not been established.

 If you’re inspired, please take a look at the current list of opportunities to join our team.